 The most common reasons for taking the PSAT/NMSQT are to:

-The PSAT will be given here at Wren High School on October 14, 2020.
-ALL sophomores will take the test for FREE and do not have to register.
+The PSAT will be given here at Wren High School on October 12, 2022.
+ALL students in grade 9 and 10 will take the test for FREE and do not have to register.
 Juniors are encouraged to take the test again as this qualifies them for National Merit Status.
-Freshmen may also sign up to take the PSAT.
-Those freshmen or juniors interested in taking the PSAT should sign up in the main office and pay the $17.00 test fee by September 15th, 2020.
-Please register early because there is a predetermined number of PSATs.Scores will be distributed to students in December.Please visit http://www.collegeboard.org to learn more about the PSAT and what college board has to offer!
+Juniors interested in taking the PSAT should sign up in the main office or through RevTrak and pay the $18.00 test fee by September 14th, 2022.
+Please register early because there is a predetermined number of PSATs.Scores will be available to students through the College Board website in December.Please visit http://www.collegeboard.org to learn more about the PSAT and what College Board has to offer!

 - Receive feedback on your strengths and weaknesses on skills necessary for college study.
 You can then focus your preparation on those areas that could most benefit from additional study or practice.